Vedic Psychotherapy on the Battlefield: Krishna's handling of Arjuna's Crisis as per Anubhuti Tantram

 Arjuna is confused because all the three motives he knows are not working for him.

-Gunaatiita means the being acts just for the joy of acting and participating in the drama, nothing else.
+Gunaatiita motive is to act just for the joy of acting and participating in the drama, nothing else.
+Not for a purpose, self-improvement or self-benefit.

 Gunaatiita motive is the method of Karmayoga.
 It is possible even for normal people not just yogis.
 That's what Krishna suggested Arjuna.